Table of Contents

 Regeneration of Fumarate

-Energy Balance of the Urea Cycle
+Energy Balance in Urea Cycle

 Regulation of the Urea Cycle